Crossed modular categories and the Verlinde formula for twisted conformal blocks: Braided crossed categories and crossed S-matrices

 \subsection{Braided $\Gamma$-crossed fusion categories and their Grothendieck rings}

-From now on, let us assume that $\Ccal$ is a braided $\Gamma$-crossed fusion category, i.e. we also assume rigidity and finite semisimpleness of $\Ccal$ and that the unit $\unit$ is simple.
+From now on, let us assume that $\Ccal$ is a braided $\Gamma$-crossed fusion category, i.e. we also assume rigidity and finite semi-simpleness of $\Ccal$ and that the unit $\unit$ is simple.
 For each $\gamma\in \Gamma$ we let $P_\gamma$ denote the set of (isomorphism classes of) simple objects in the component $\Ccal_\gamma$.

 As in Section \ref{sec:grothringfrobalg}, let us denote by $\KQab(\Ccal)$ the $\Qab$-algebra obtained from the Grothendieck ring of $\Ccal$ by extension of scalars to $\Qab$.
+Then

-Then is a $\Gamma$-crossed Frobenius $\Qab$-$*$-algebra, or in other words the braided $\Gamma$-crossed structure on $\Ccal$ provides similar structures on $\KQab(\Ccal)$.
-Hence we have the above grading, an action of $\Gamma$ on the algebra $\KQab(\Ccal)$ coming from Definition \ref{d:braidedgammacrossed}(2) and finally the crossed braiding isomorphisms give us the similar crossed commutation relations in $\KQab(\Ccal)$ at the level of Grothendieck rings.
+is a $\Gamma$-crossed Frobenius $\Qab$-$*$-algebra as defined in \cite{JKK,AroDes}.
+In other words the braided $\Gamma$-crossed structure on $\Ccal$ provides similar structures on $\KQab(\Ccal)$.
+Hence we have the grading as in Equation \eqref{eq:gradingongrothendieckalgebra}, an action of $\Gamma$ on the algebra $\KQab(\Ccal)$ coming from Definition \ref{d:braidedgammacrossed}(2) and finally the crossed braiding isomorphisms give us the similar crossed commutation relations in $\KQab(\Ccal)$ at the level of Grothendieck rings.